zhang-wenxi/zhang-wenxi.github.io/README.md

 ## Important Note
 ## Design & Intellectual Property
-While the technical structure of this project is open for learning and adaptation, the visual identity—including the custom color palette, specific layout choices, and written case studies—is a reflection of my personal brand.
+While the technical structure of this project is open for learning and adaptation, the visual identity—including the custom color palette, specific layout choices, and written case studies is a reflection of my personal brand.
 I kindly ask that you do not replicate the aesthetic or copy the written content directly.
 Please use this repository as a structural guide to build your own unique design.

 ## Jekyll Theme